 Healing Art students participate in two ALH sponsored events: The MARTY: A Montrose Art Party held each spring and the Healing Art Gala Silent Auction in the fall.
 There is a sense of camaraderie in the two Healing Art groups, and the on-going opportunities to exhibit and sell artwork gives students a sense of accomplishment.

-Please contact Eepi Chaad, Youth & Community Outreach Coordinator at firstname.lastname@example.org for more information about this program.
+Please contact Eepi Chaad, Director of Community Engagement, at firstname.lastname@example.org for more information about this program.

 What participants are saying about the Healing Art :